Surfperches: Family Embiotocidae

 Size: To 11.5 inches but most caught off piers are between 8-10 inches.

-Range: Islas San Benito, central Baja California to Yaquina Bay, Oregon.
+Range: Islas San Benito, central Baja California, to Yaquina Bay, Oregon.
+Common from Punta Baja, northern Baja California, to central California.

 Habitat: Shallow to deep water and around kelp beds.